thitiratratrat/Thitiratratrat/README.md

 ### Hellooo :)

+I'm a software engineering student with a passion in finding the most optimized, scalable solutions and best practices.

 <!--
 **Thitiratratrat/Thitiratratrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.